Khenemetneferhedjet II

 Khenemetneferhedjet II (Weret) was an ancient Egyptian queen of the 12th Dynasty, a wife of Senusret III.

 She was one of four known wives of Senusret III, the other three were Meretseger, Neferhenut and (possibly) Sithathoriunet.
 Her name was also a queen's title used in the era: khenemetneferhedjet means “united with the white crown”.
 She is mentioned on two of her husband's statues (now located in the British Museum and in the Egyptian Museum, respectively; the latter was found in Herakleopolis).
 She was buried in Pyramid IX in the Dahshur pyramid complex, where her jewellery was found in 1994.

 Her titles were: King's Wife and Great of Sceptre.

+According to researchers, the tomb had been thoroughly plundered by the time it was first excavated, the Queen's mummy completely ransacked for jewelry and badly damaged.
+Analysis of the body revealed Weret was left-handed and the sharp nasal sills indicated a Caucasoid person.
+Overall, the remains revealed she lived a life of leisure, virtually free of all physical labor, and lived well into her seventies and was buried in a style befitting her royal status.